byorgey/blog/posts/2026/04/26/FTA.lagda.md

 ```

 Now we can prove, for all natural numbers $m$, that every natural
-number up to and including $m$ is accessible:
+number up to and including $m$ is accessible under the $<$ relation.
+Zero is accessible
+because nothing is less than it; everything up to the successor of $m$ is accessible because by induction we know everything up to $m$ is, and anything less than the successor of $m$ must in fact be $\leq m$.

 ```agda
 <-acc : (m : ℕ) → ↓ (Acc _<_) m